Your Human Worth

 An approach that respects real life

-• Naming tensions you may have felt for a long time but never fully phrased.
+Give words to something you may have felt for a long time but never fully phrased.

-Stay close as the project grows
+Stay close as the project unfolds

 Joining the list means you will receive:

-• Occasional notes from the writing and thinking process.
+• Occasional notes from the writing process.

 • Early drafts of key ideas, before they are finalized.